SkyCiv Documentation

 \(\text{V}_{\text{u}} \leq \phi\text{V}_{\text{uc}} \rightarrow \) Equation 3 (per AS3600 Cl.
 8.2.5)

-SkyCiv Foundation, in compliance of Equation 3, calculates the one-way shear unity ratio (Equation 4) by taking Shear Demand over Shear Capacity.
+SkyCiv Foundation, in compliance with Equation 3, calculates the one-way shear utility ratio (Equation 4) by taking Shear Demand over Shear Capacity.

 Two-way Shear

-The Two-way Shear limit state, also known as punching shear, extends it critical section to a distance “d/2” from the face of the column and around the perimeter of the column.
-The Critical Shear Plane is located at that section of the footing (Refer to Figure 2) based AS3600 Clause 9.2.3(a).
+The Two-way Shear limit state, also known as punching shear, extends its critical section to a distance “d/2” from the face of the column and around the perimeter of the column (Figure 2) based on AS3600 Clause 9.2.3(a).

 Figure 2.
 Critical Shear Plane of Two-way shear

-The Two-way Shear Demand or Vu occurs at the Critical Shear Plane, located a distance of “d/2” where the (red) hatched area, indicated in Figure 2.
+The Two-way Shear Demand or Vu occurs at the Critical Shear Plane, located at a distance of “d/2” where the (red) hatched area, as indicated in Figure 2.

-The Two-way Shear Capacity or ϕVuo is defined as Ultimate shear strength and calculated using Equation 5 based AS3600 Clause 9.2.3
+The Two-way Shear Capacity or ϕVuo is defined as the Ultimate shear strength and calculated using Equation 5 based on AS3600 Clause 9.2.3

 fcv = 0.17(1 + 2/βh) √f’c ≤ 0.34√f’c

-βh = ratio of length of column at Z-axis over X-axis
+βh = ratio of the length of the column at the Z-axis over the X-axis

 \(\text{V}_{\text{u}} \leq \phi\text{V}_{\text{uo}} \rightarrow \) Equation 6 (per AS3600 Cl.
 8.2.5)

-SkyCiv Foundation, in compliance of Equation 6, calculates the two-way shear unity ratio (Equation 7) by taking Shear Demand over Shear Capacity.
+SkyCiv Foundation, in compliance with Equation 6, calculates the two-way shear utility ratio (Equation 7) by taking Shear Demand over Shear Capacity.

 Flexure

-In a isolated footing, the upward soil pressure causes two-way bending with tensile stresses at the bottom surface.
-Bending moments are calculated in each direction at sections 0.7asup distance from the centre of the column, where asup is half the width of the column.
+In an isolated footing, the upward soil pressure causes two-way bending with tensile stresses at the bottom surface.
+Bending moments are calculated in each direction at section 0.7asup distance from the center of the column, where asup is half the width of the column.

 flexure ASPNG